 Finally, we get to the question of money.
 We’ve found many team-building experiences both online and in books that won’t cost a penny but may require you to gather props from around the house.
 If you’re on a low budget or need to travel light, Jim Cain has a series of books that will come in handy (Rope Games, Find Something to Do – no prop activities, and the Big Book of Low-cost Training Games), as does Tom Heck (Duct Tape Teambuilding Games).
 Sometimes, however, managers and team leaders opt for an experience that signals greater professionalism, planning, and investment.
 Beyond these perceptions, many pricier games are built on the intellectual property of team-building experts and come with robust facilitation notes.

 Following are brief descriptions of game choices categorized by goal.
-The infographic pictured above includes an indication of time and expense and can be used in conjunction with the descriptions below.
+The infographic pictured above indicates the required time and relative expense.
+In addition, these brief descriptions should help you make an appropriate choice for your group.

 Get to Know Each Other — Thumballs are a great way to discover things about other people.
 A variety of these balls are suitable for work environments.
 They’re fun, active, and not intimidating at all!